vitei/Usagi/README.md

 1. Build the PhysX binaries
    [**PhysX Checkout Dir**]\PhysX_3.4\Source\compiler\vc15win64\PhysX.sln and compile for both debug and release
    Use the project located in Source\compiler\vc15win64
-   Note that you must currently change the default options to build with Multi-threaded debug and Multi-threaded DLL
+   Note that you must currently change the default options to build with Multi-threaded Debug DLL and Multi-threaded DLL

 1. **Optional** Install the **FBX SDK 2018.1.1 VS2015**.
    Not necessary to run, but required to build the model converter (Ayataka)